Rbanism/gdcu-data/README.md

 - Gapminder data licensed under the CC BY 4.0 license
 - AHN data licensed under the CC0 1.0 license
 - Luchfoto data licensed under the CC BY 4.0 license
-- PDOK data licensed under the CC BY 4.0 license
+- Bestuurlijke Gebieden (obtained from PDOK.nl) licensed under the CC BY 4.0 license

 ## 5.2 Links to other resources: